fuzzrf/dlink_ov2/README.md

 Built-in web service 'anweb' contains stack overflow in action_handler() function.

-When anweb receives a websocket request in the form sysutils:<string>, it copies <string> to a 260 byte stack buffer.
+When anweb receives a websocket request in the form sysutils:[STRING], it copies <string> to a 260 byte stack buffer.

 ```